xpepermint/socket.io-express-session/README.md

 ## Setup

-All you have to is adding a middleware like you would in your express app.
+All you have to do is adding a middleware like you would in your express app.

 ```js
 var ios = require('socket.io-express-session');